19 essential photography composition rules for creative photos

 When using this element of composition in photography, it’s always good to incorporate the rule of space, detailed below.

 A photograph is contained within a frame, so the subjects are also contained within that frame.
-By giving the subjects room to move in the frame we observe the Rule of Space.
+By giving the subjects room to move in the frame we observe the rule of space in photography composition.

-If you break this photography composition rule and have the space behind the subject, you cut short their journey, which jars the viewer’s eye.
+If you break this photography composition rule with space behind the subject, instead of in front, you cut short their journey, which jars the viewer’s eye.
 If that’s part of the story you’re telling, that’s great, otherwise, it’s best not to jar your viewer.

-You’ll notice that this rule of composition ties in with one of our earlier photography composition tips about using negative space.
+You’ll notice that this photography technique also ties in with one of my earlier photography composition tips about using negative space.
 It’s another example of how the rules of composition often overlap.

-The rule of odds works, because sometimes an even number can be distracting, because the viewer’s eye might not be certain where the main focus is.
-With odd numbers the eye is led there naturally, so it’s easier.
+The rule of odds composition works, because an even number doesn’t make the main focus of an image clear.
+With odd numbers the eye is led there naturally, so it’s easier for the viewer.

-Because odd numbers are easier on the viewer, it makes the composition stronger.
+Because odd numbers are easier for the viewer, it makes the composition stronger.

 Why are there so many rules of composition in photography?